-This sequence can in turn be computed from a temporal network by computing the union of each pair of consecutive time steps, constructing a alternating sequence.
+This sequence can in turn be computed from a temporal network by computing the union of each pair of consecutive time steps, constructing an alternating sequence.

-Zigzag persistence is a special case of the more general concept of multi-parameter persistence [7, 10], where filtrations can span across multiple parameters.
+Zigzag persistence is a special case of the more general concept of multi-parameter persistence [7, 12], where filtrations can encompass multiple parameters.

-5 Persistent Homology for Machine Learning applications
+5 Persistent Homology for Machine-Learning Applications

 The output of persistent homology is not directly usable by most statistical methods.
-Barcodes and persistence diagrams, being a multiset of points in $\overline{\mathbb{R}}^2$, are not elements of a metric space in which we could perform statistical computations.
+For example, barcodes and persistence diagrams, which are multisets of points in $\overline{\mathbb{R}}^2$, are not elements of a metric space in which one can perform statistical computations.

-The distances between persistence diagrams defined in section 3.3 allow us to compare different outputs.
-From a statistical perspective, it is possible to use a generative model of simplicial complexes, and use a distance between persistence diagrams to measure the similarity of our observations with this null model [2].
+The distances between persistence diagrams defined in section 3.3 allow one to compare different outputs.
+From a statistical perspective, it is possible to use a generative model of simplicial complexes and to use a distance between persistence diagrams to measure the similarity of our observations with this null model [2].
 This would effectively define a metric space of persistence diagrams.
-It is even possible to define some statistical summaries (means, medians, confidence intervals) on these spaces [17, 23].
+It is even possible to define some statistical summaries (means, medians, confidence intervals) on these spaces [20, 28].

-The issue with this approach is that metric spaces do not offer enough algebraic structure to be amenable to most machine learning techniques.
+The issue with this approach is that metric spaces do not offer enough algebraic structure to be amenable to most machine-learning techniques.
 One of the most recent development in the study of topological summaries has been to find mappings between the space of persistence diagrams and Banach spaces.

-5.1 VECTORIZATION METHODS
+5.1 Vectorization methods